dansmyers/TheoreticalFoundationsOfCS/Sprint-3-NFAs/Pumping_Lemma_Proof_Template.md

 Strategy: Proof by contradiction.

 We'll assume that *L* really is regular, which means it should obey the Pumping Lemma.
-We'll show, however that there's at least one sufficiently long string in *L* that **can't** be pumped according to the rules of the lemma, which is a contradiction.
+We'll show, however, that there's at least one sufficiently long string in *L* that **can't** be pumped according to the rules of the lemma, which is a contradiction.
 Therefore, *L* can't really be regular.

 # Step 1